rezamdd1998/pytorch-layers-toolbox/README.md

 properties:
 #### - weight initialization of the layers.
 (Xaviar and He initialization)
-#### - inegrate the batch normalization and dropout with convLayers
+#### - integrate the batch normalization and dropout with convLayers